FrenchFive/FiveHub/README.md

 - no :
   - Will **NOT** add the necessary lines to your local `.env` file.

+> [!WARNING]
+> Not allowing FiveHub to change Env Variable may lead to FiveHub to not be found or recognized by Houdini.

 ### 7. LAUNCH HOUDINI

 ------